-Crown access includes the Liberty Island Museum and the pedestal observation level.
+Crown access includes the pedestal observation level.
 Expect to see panoramic views at the pedestal observation level, limited views of Brooklyn from the crown level and Alexandre Gustave Eiffel's framework that supports the Statue of Liberty.
 Anyone visiting the crown must be able to walk up at least 146 stairs on a confined spiral staircase.
 (In total, there are 377 stairs from the lobby up to the crown.)
 Crown access is limited.
-Tickets require an additional fee and must be purchased in advance.
+Tickets require an additional fee and must be purchased online in advance.

 Ellis Island and the Statue of Liberty need your support.
 Donate now to help preserve the islands for future generations.

 Create a free account to search for family arrival records and learn more about Lady Liberty and Ellis Island.